 Apple has already established itself as a pioneer in the field; HealthKit enables mobile app developers to interact with other devices - as well as applications - to collect, store and possibly analyse health and activity-related data on the smartphone itself.
 This has opened up amazing opportunities for app designers to create innovative and productive mobile apps, which take advantage of iPhone features such as gyroscope and GPS, as well as accessing information available in the Health app, to provide better lifestyle solutions to users.

 Earlier this month Apple announced another revolutionary system, with the power to change the way in which medical research is conducted - ResearchKit.
 In a bid to make this game-changing ecosystem accessible to everyone, Apple has also decided to make it open source.
 When it becomes available to developers, it’s hoped that ResearchKit will create a secure and efficient way for medical institutions to work with mobile app developers.
 Together, developers and the healthcare industry can create mobile apps that (with the consent of the user) will collect data regarding particular ailments for researchers.
+In the long-term it could even pave the way for a truly connected, assistive healthcare system by powering data insights and joined-up analytics too.

 Traditionally, this process requires researchers to find patients suffering with a particular type of ailment, and collect data from them at regular intervals.
 The results of this laborious and time-consuming task are often irregular and full of loopholes, meaning that research data often results in poor diagnosis and analysis.
 This, in turn, leads to weak conclusions and treatments.
 With ResearchKit, researchers can gather relevant and accurate data at constant intervals, facilitating better analysis and ultimately treatments.